core-wg/cocoa/draft-ietf-core-cocoa.md

 In the absence of such other state, the RTO state SHOULD be kept at least long enough to avoid frequent returns to inappropriate initial values.
-For the default parameter set of Section 4.8 of {{-coap}}, it is strongly RECOMMENDED to be keep it for at least 255 s.
+For the default parameter set of Section 4.8 of {{-coap}}, it is strongly RECOMMENDED to keep it for at least 255 s.

 If an estimator has a value that is lower than 1 s, and it is left without further update for 16 times its current value, the RTO